Pitch Deck for investors | 7 tips and examples for startups

 4. What does the market look like

-Which players in the market have similar solutions, what do you know about them and what is the demonstrable demand.
+Which players in the market have similar solutions, what do you know about them and what is the evident demand.
 Make sure you know what your competitive position is.

 5. How much capital and time is needed before a profit is made

-Preferably explain on the basis of an operating budget and cash flow planning why you need what amount and how and when you will make a profit.
+Preferably explain based on an operating budget and cash flow planning why you need what amount and how and when you will make a profit.
 What are you going to spend the investment on and how do you earn it back?

 6. Return of Investment